videocoin/zktransverify/README.md

 zkSNARKs integration with Ethereum is very new and in its initial phase.
 There may be security issues because of this, but it is expected to be hardened and evloves to  a good shape.

-### List of possible attacks that will be addressed in future enhancements:
+### List of possible attacks with the above implementation and future enehancements
 * A transcode miner may generate a proof based on source stream instead of transcoded stream.
+Video Coin  proof-of-transcode will be extended to use additional parameters extracted from bitstream as described under the section “Macro-block decode based verification” to prevent this attack.
 * A client submitting a transcode request may provide a challenge data that may never be satisfied by transcode miner.
-* Network bandwidth may influence bitrate quality and may reduce verification probability.
+We will be researching on extending proof-of-transcode to make use of concepts discussed under  the section “Proof Carrying Data” below  to prevent this kind of attacks.

-## Performance and scalability proof-of-transcode
+## Performance and scalability of proof-of-transcode
 The zero-knowledge feature of zkSNARKS property allows the prover to hide details about the computation from the verifier in the process, and so they are useful for both privacy and performance.
 This enables a embedding verifier in a smart-contract and offload most of the computation to prover.
 As the smart-contract runs on all the blockchain nodes and prover runs only on one client, this helps achieve scalability.

 ## PCD (Proof Carrying Data): key concept of zkSnarks